azzaea/admixture/README.md

 #### Value

-The return value is a list with two list elements: F, the p x k matrix of population-specific allele frequency estimates; and Q, the n x k matrix of estimated admixture proportions, in which each row of Q sums to 1.
-For labeled samples, the admixture proportions are Q[i,k] = 1 when z[i] = k, otherwise all the other entries are exactly zero.
+The return value is a list with two list elements:

+**F**, the p x K matrix of population-specific allele frequency estimates, where p is the number of genetic markers and K is the number of ancestral populations;

+**Q**, the n x K matrix of admixture proportions, where n is the number of individuals (samples).
+For labeled samples, the admixture proportions are Q[i,k] = 1 when z[i] = k, otherwise all the other entries are exactly 0.

 ### Sample output from running example.admixture.R